brisa-build/brisa/docs/02-building-your-application/03-data-fetching/01-fetching.md

 }
 ```

-We recommend that whenever possible you add the data to the `store` inside the request.
+We recommend that whenever possible you add the data to the `store`.
 And use the Context API only in specific cases where you only want to share this data with a piece of the component tree.

 The reason is that the **Context API is more expensive** and it creates a DOM element (`context-provider`).